OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows: The OutLines Code

 With this caveat in mind, we compare the results between the standard method and our new approach with {\tt OutLines} in modeling an outflow. {\tt OutLines} is able to recover all input parameters within the imposed 10\% uncertainty due to noise.
 The double Gaussian model over-predicts the outflow flux by a factor of two and under-predicts the static gas flux by a factor of three while characterizing the outflow as red-shifted relative to the systemic velocity of the static gas.
-The double Gaussian model results lead to vastly different physical interpretations of the observations than those from {\tt OutLines}: one would conclude the presence of a more massive outflow that is launched from a location traveling away from the static gas relative to the observer at $100$ \kms\ but at characteristic velocities of $v_{out}=100$ \kms.
+The double Gaussian model results lead to vastly different physical interpretations of the observations than those from {\tt OutLines}: one would conclude the presence of a more massive outflow that is systematically traveling away from the static gas at $15$ \kms, perhaps merger-like activity.
 One might even be inclined to interpret the double-Gaussian result as evidence for an inflow rather than an outflow, which is not the case.
-The {\tt OutLines} best-fit model indicates an outflow launched from the same systemic velocity as the static gas with a bidirectional cone geometry and with characteristic velocities of $v_{out}=220$ \kms.
-Following Equation \ref{eqn:mdot}, accounting for the geometry (a factor of $1/(1-\cos\pi/6)\approx7.5$), differences in line flux ($n_0\propto\sqrt{F_0}$ gives a factor $\sqrt{2}$), and difference in $v_{out}$ (factor of 0.5), the double Gaussian model yields a mass loss rate higher than that of {\tt OutLines} by a factor of five.
+The {\tt OutLines} best-fit model indicates an outflow launched from the same systemic velocity as the static gas with a bidirectional cone geometry and with characteristic velocities of $v_{\rm out}=220$ \kms.
+Following Equation \ref{eqn:mdot}, accounting for the geometry (a factor of $1/(1-\cos\pi/6)\approx7.5$), differences in line flux ($n_0\propto\sqrt{F_0}$ gives a factor $\sqrt{2}$), and difference in $v_{\rm out}$ (factor of 0.5), the double Gaussian model yields a mass loss rate higher than that of {\tt OutLines} by a factor of five.
 Thus, while the velocity inferred from the double Gaussian model is half that from {\tt OutLines}, the double Gaussian model implies a substantially higher impact of the outflow on its environment than the {\tt OutLines} model.